Vanto-UserK/vanto_vc_fund_performance/README.md

 How to Use this for Fund Benchmarking
 By using this script and the resulting graph, you can better understand:

-IRR: How do different cash flows impact the Internal Rate of Return.
+*   IRR: How do different cash flows impact the Internal Rate of Return.

-XIRR: How do specific dates of cash flows impact the extended internal rate of return
+*   XIRR: How do specific dates of cash flows impact the extended internal rate of return

-NPV Sensitivity: By looking at the different curves, you will quickly visualize how a fund responds to changes in the discount rate (this shows the risk level of a given fund)
+*   NPV Sensitivity: By looking at the different curves, you will quickly visualize how a fund responds to changes in the discount rate (this shows the risk level of a given fund)

-Comparing Returns: The IRR is a very useful metric to compare the returns and profitability of different funds.
+*   Comparing Returns: The IRR is a very useful metric to compare the returns and profitability of different funds.

-Important: The examples provided are hypothetical, and you may need to tailor the code for your specific case.

-Dependencies
+**Dependencies**
 Python 3.x
 numpy
 numpy_financial
 matplotlib
 scipy
 tabulate

-Disclaimer
-Use this script at your own risk.
-The output of this script is for educational purposes.